taddes/python-crypto/caesar-cipher/caesar_cipher.md

 2. Get the most frequent letter in the ciphertext (or second, because the most frequent may be whitespace).
 3. Intuit key from distribution.

+### Dictionary
+* Useful to detect whether a decrypted file contains many actual words in a dictionary.